Brian-Pho/Textbook-Notes/content/posts/books/thinking-in-systems/index.md

 - What if the system has one reinforcing loop and one balancing loop?
 This type of system describes every living population and every economy.
 ![Figure 21](figure21.png)
 - These systems exhibit shifting dominance of feedback loops.
 - Dominance is an important concept in systems thinking.
-When one loops dominates another, it has a stronger impact on behavior.
+When one loop dominates another, it has a stronger impact on behavior.
 - When no loops dominate, the system is in dynamic equilibrium.
 - Complex behaviors of systems often arise as the relative strengths of feedback loops shift, causing one loop to dominate and then another.
 ![Figure 26](figure26.png)